 Buying within your country versus out of country.

 The only nice thing about the fact that these vendors are moving to the country with the buyers is that you buy from a seller within the said country is generally there is a money-back guarantee for new products and if they fail to comply you can file fraud against them.
 Unlike doing business overseas like say, India, where if the seller wanted he could just take your money, send you a package filled with flour and tell you that you’re screwed as you have jurisdiction over there.

 mAh is meaningless in the Chinese market.
 Minus well say 500,000mAh!

-You’re always going to see some variance in your charger as the chemicals inside of the batteries are changing on each charge. however. variance between its rating and reality shouldn’t exceed more then %20 otherwise it’s used/bad.
+You’re always going to see some variance in your charger as the chemicals inside of the batteries are changing on each charge. however. variance between its rating and reality shouldn’t exceed more than %20 otherwise it’s used/bad.

 The same rules apply to 14500 batteries.
 Typical mAh is around 700-800 mAh although there is an occasional few that can exceed that and go up to 850mAh.
-For top quality batteries you will be paying a top quality price for them.
+For top-quality batteries you will be paying a top quality price for them.

 So in summary:

 - If the price is ridiculous (i.e. 1-2 bucks a battery.)